kimyk0120/Simple_WebChat/README.md

 ## 1. Introduction

 This is a simple webchat application that uses Kafka as a message broker.
-It is a simple application that uses the following tools:

 <img src="./screenshot/loginpage.png" style="width: 500px; height: auto;" alt="">

+This application uses the following tools:

 ```
 JAVA 11